-Instead of sitting around the campfire telling ghost stories, why not go spend the night in a "haunted" campground and possibly see a ghost!
-The haunted campgrounds featured here are located mostly in the West and may be the best places to experience some paranormal activity if you dare campout this Halloween!
+Instead of sitting around the campfire telling ghost stories, why not go spend the night in a “haunted” campground and possibly see a ghost!
+Our most haunted campgrounds featured here, with the help of 99camping, are located mostly in the West and may be the best places to experience some paranormal activity this Halloween!

-Malakoff Diggins campground offers a pretty spooky basecamp to seek out ghosts that haunt many of the historic buildings throughout the park.
+Our first stop on our haunted campgrounds tour is Malakoff Diggins campground.
+It offers a pretty spooky basecamp to seek out ghosts that haunt many of the historic buildings throughout the park.
 Some campers have seen and photographed spectral figures in the (ghost) town of North Boomfield.

 Photo of a ghost in a window of the Skidmore house (Photo by Sonny Lopez)

 Be sure to also check out the old school house (1872), which is located right next to the century old town cemetery.
 Locals claim that the schoolhouse is the most haunted place in Malakoff Diggins.
 Apparently a schoolmaster killed a child in front of the class and hung the body in the upstairs rafters.
-The schoolmaster was later hung in North Bloomfield.
 If you get the chance to go inside the schoolhouse, take your digital recorder and stroll on over to the ladder leading up to the rafters.
-You'll be sure to get a chill, if not a few EVPs.
+You’ll be sure to get a chill, if not a few EVPs.

 Malakoff Diggins State Historic Park is home to California’s largest hydraulic gold mine.
 Visitors can see the environmental destruction caused by carving huge cliffs with water.
 There are many historic buildings/sites to visit at this 3,000 acre forested park.
 The campground has 30 single-family campsites and most are set among large pines trees.
 Learn more about Malakoff Diggins and to see all the campsite photos.